willymcallister/willymcallister.github.io/_articles/demorgan2.md

 ### Where we're headed
 {:.no_toc}

+Substitute DeMorgan symbols into a schematic to pair up inversion bubbles so they cancel.
+The logic becomes much easier to understand.

 ----

-Let's demonstrate how to use DeMorgan's theorem starting with this logic diagram,
+Let's demonstrate how to use DeMorgan's theorem with this logic diagram,

 ![3 NAND gate circuit]({{ site.baseurl }}{% link i/logic24.svg %}){: .centered }

 What does this logic do?

-There are there possible approaches you could take to explore this circuit,
+There are three possible approaches you could take to explore this circuit,
 * Write out a truth table with 4 input columns, 1 output column, and $2^4 = 16$ rows.
-* Write a Boolean equation and simplify it using DeMorgan's theorem.
+* Write a Boolean equation and simplify it with DeMorgan's theorem.
 * Draw a logic schematic with DeMorgan symbols to reveal the function.

 The truth table with 16 rows is a bit too cumbersome for this problem.
-It's hard to identify the resulting logic pattern.
-But give it a try if you want.
+It's hard to identify the logic pattern.
+But feel free to give it a try if you want.
 We will do the second and third alternatives.

 ## Boolean algebra